anokabb/flutter-deployment-kit/README.md

 GOOGLE_PLAY_LINK_TEST_APP=""     # Optional - link for submitting app to Google Play
                                 # If provided, app will be uploaded as draft

+# Google Play Release Status
+RELEASE_STATUS="completed"        # Options: "completed" or "draft" - controls how the app is uploaded to Google Play

 # Slack Notifications
 SLACK_TOKEN="xoxb-YOUR_SLACK_BOT_TOKEN"
 SLACK_CHANNEL="#app-testing"    # Channel for deployment notifications (Mandatory if Slack enabled)